Meditation & Nonduality

 The coaching naturally moves between three modes based on what's most alive:

-Nondual coaching when recognition and stabilization of nondual awareness becomes the focus.
+• Nondual coaching when recognition and stabilisation of nondual awareness becomes the focus.
 We work directly with what obscures clarity and support the embodiment of nondual presence.

 [Read more about nondual coaching]